How to Get a Chinese Visa – Index

 Finally, if you’re applying for a Z visa, the Invitation Letter must be issued by a “Duly Authorized Unit”; in other words, your Chinese employer must have a permit to hire foreign workers.

-What Visas must be converted into a Resident Permit once I enter China and how to do so?
+What Visas must be converted into a Resident Permit once I enter China and how do so?

 In order to get the Resident Permit, which must be renewed each year, you will have to provide a bunch of documents and a Health Certificate issued by China Entry-Exit Inspection and Quarantine Bureau or HK public hospitals.